 If you use only Relevance, then you don’t need to multiply

-- Blog posts if enabled: Simply the total amount of blog posts (often too small to be relevant)
+- Collections / Blog posts / Pages if enabled: Simply the total amount of items (often too small to be relevant)

 Number of operations